 If the weather takes a turn for the worst (and you’re something of an art fiend), head over to The Montreal Museum of Fine Arts.
 Here, they host a range of permanent and temporary exhibitions that are said to be the largest art museum in all of Canada.

 Getting hungry?
-Head over to Ile Flottante that have a totally yummy tasting menu that changes seasonally.
+Head over to Pearles and Paddock, that have a totally yummy seasonal menu that and the venue is so pretty.

 Read more: Best things to do in Montreal